ericmjl/art-of-effective-scientific-communication/slides.md

 # why this talk?

-- Your future will involve communication at many levels of technical difficulty.
+- Your future will involve communication at many levels of technical difficulty:
+    - **to other specialists**
+    - to non-technical audience
-- Let me share with you a taste of what that will look like.
+- Let me share with you a taste of what that **process** may look like.

 # main ideas